Return to Blog Home

 Why is it such an unpleasant read?

-To the 21st century eye, the guide provides an astonishing amount of unnecessary information, either substantial or trivial.
+To the 21st century eye, the guide provides an remarkable amount of unnecessary information, either substantial or trivial.

 The introduction starts with basic, if over-explained, descriptions of how hotels, post offices, trains, etc work in the US.